femi-commits/plotproject/README.md

 # Flask App Deployment with Kubernetes

-This repository contains a Flask application that allows users to create, read, update, and delete users in a MySQL database.
-The goal is to demonstrate how to deploy this Flask application using Kubernetes.
+This repository contains a Flask application with which users can be created, read, updated, and deleted in a MySQL database.
+The goal is to demonstrate how to deploy this Flask application using Kubernetes (Minikube).

 ## Prerequisites

-Before deploying the Flask app with Kubernetes, make sure you have the following prerequisites installed:
+Before deploying the Flask app with Kubernetes, have the following prerequisites installed:

 1. Docker: [Installation Guide](https://docs.docker.com/get-docker/)
 2. Kubernetes: [Minikube Installation](https://minikube.sigs.k8s.io/docs/start/)
 3. `kubectl`: [Kubectl Installation](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 4. Helm: [Helm Installation](https://helm.sh/docs/intro/install/)
+5. Terraform:

 ## Application Structure

 The Flask application is structured as follows:

-- `app.py`: Main Flask application file containing the API endpoints.
+- `userapi.py`: Main Flask application file containing the API endpoints.
 - `requirements.txt`: File containing the Python dependencies required by the Flask app.
 - `Dockerfile`: File for building the Docker image of the Flask app.
 - `kubectl`: Kubernetes manifest files for deploying the Flask app.